 The women of Ragasthan, India use carrot seed for this exact purpose.
 While wild carrot seed is not commercially available, cultivated carrot seeds can be substituted but be sure to check that they haven’t been treated with chemicals or other toxic substances.

-Research in mice has proven the effectiveness of carrot seed as an implantation preventer.
+Research in mice has proven the effectiveness of carrot seed to prevent implantation.

 Smartweed Leaves.
-A common weed that grows all over the world, smartweed contains the substances rutin, quercitin and gallic acid which all interfere with the initiation of pregnancy.
+A common weed that grows all over the world, smartweed contains rutin, quercetin and gallic acid.
+All of these substances interfere with the initiation of pregnancy.